 Clemente, perhaps the most iconic Latino player in the history of the sport, is stuck at 3,000.
 At his last plate appearance of the 1972 regular season, he hit a stand-up double that minted his membership in that hallowed club of hitters.
 But it would be his last regular season hit.

 The Pirates lost in the first round of the playoffs that year, and Clemente died in a plane crash that December while airlifting relief supplies to earthquake victims in Nicaragua.

 At opening day last season 28.3% of MLB roster spots were filled by Latinos.
 Clemente wasn't the first Latino to play in the big leagues, but he was the first Latino player to be named league MVP, the first Latino player to start on a World Series-winning team and the first Latino World Series MVP.
 Like Jackie Robinson before him (and, to a lesser degree, Ichiro Suzuki after him), Clemente blazed a trail of ethnic expansion in the big leagues.

 In the 2006 biography Clemente: The Passion and Grace of Baseball's Last Hero, Washington Post staffer and author David Maraniss wrote that Clemente felt like a "double nigger."
-As a black Puerto Rican playing in white working class Pittsburg, he felt alienated.
+As a black Puerto Rican playing in white working class Pittsburgh, he felt alienated.
 But even if the challenge of playing in a less accepting time left him temperamental and pouty, Clemente was, by all accounts, a superlative and gentlemanly sportsman.
 His death in the midst of humanitarian work redoubles that impression.

 Furthermore, his death at the threshold of statistical greatness can be viewed as a metaphor for achievement that cuts in two ways.